 1. Release and Hold the black lever (located on the arm of the sectional) to release the sectional extension.

 SECTION 9 - FURNITURE AND SOFTGOODS

 2. Fully extend the sectional extension.

-3. Grasp the pull strap (located on the front side of the sectional extension seat cushion) and pull UP and OUT.
+3. Remove seat cushion from sectional extension by using the provided pull strap (located on the front side of the sectional extension seat cushion).